qrvey/partner-portal/docs/ui-docs/dataviews/filters.md

 <div style="text-align: justify">

 Filters allow you to drill down into your data by only selecting rows that meet certain conditions.
 They can be applied from a number of different places within the analysis areas of Qrvey.
-You’ll find this icon in every analytic view.
+You will find the Filter icon in every analytic view.

 In Tabular view, just look for the filter icon as shown below.